Crypto-Cat/CTF/ctf_events/2023/intigriti_23/web/my_music/my_music.md

 ---
-CTF: INTIGRITI 1337UP LIVE 2023
-Challenge Name: My Music
+name: My Music (2023)
+event: Intigriti 1337UP Live CTF 2023
-Category: Web
+category: Web
-Date: 17/11/23
-Author: holmesec
-Points: 497
-Solves: 10
+description: Writeup for My Music (Web) - Intigriti 1337UP Live CTF (2023) 💜
+layout:
+    title:
+        visible: true
+    description:
+        visible: true
+    tableOfContents:
+        visible: false
+    outline:
+        visible: true
+    pagination:
+        visible: true
 ---

+# My Music

+## Video Walkthrough

 [![VIDEO](https://img.youtube.com/vi/JetPydd3ud4/0.jpg)](https://www.youtube.com/watch?v=JetPydd3ud4 "My Music: Leveraging Server Side XSS (PDF) for Auth Bypass")

-### Description
+## Description

->Checkout my new platform for sharing the tunes of your life! 🎶
+> Checkout my new platform for sharing the tunes of your life! 🎶

-# Solution
 ## Enumeration

 Register an account, notice we are given a login hash to save, e.g. `25d6a4cec174932f1effd56e2273be5198c3be06ddf03ab380a7ffc4cf3ef4e8`.

 We can `generate profile card` which creates a PDF but [by default] the request/response doesn't show in burp, let's make some adjustments:

 -   Set burp scope to `https://mymusic.ctf.intigriti.io` and tick the `only show in-scope items` option in HTTP history tab (reduces noise, especially from spotify requests).
 -   Tick `images` and `other binary` in the the `filter by MIME type` section of the HTTP history options (ensuring our PDF generation is shown).

 We can update three sections of our profile; `First name`, `Last name` and `Spotify track code`.
 For each element we add some HTML tags, e.g. `<b>crypto</b>` and try to generate a new profile card.
 All three elements are reflected in the PDF document, but only the `Spotify track code` is in bold.

 Now we have found HTML injection, we can try and [server-side XSS](https://book.hacktricks.xyz/pentesting-web/xss-cross-site-scripting/server-side-xss-dynamic-pdf) to identify the file structure.

 ```js
 <script>document.body.append(location.href)</script>
 ```